CALL FOR ABSTRACTS

 The training will be in English.

-The CFD Society of Canada will award travel grants of $500 to successful applicants to defray the cost of air/train/bus/car travel to attend the 2017 conference in Windsor.
+The CFD Society of Canada will award travel grants of $500 to successful applicants to defray the cost of air/train/bus/car travel to attend the 2019 conference in London.
 Details about the application can be found at http://cfdcanada.ca/awards/travel-grants/.